 Jennifer Armstrong has been incorporating Future GoalsTM into her STEM curriculum for several years and uses it in various ways.
 “I’ve taught the Math and Science programs with my students in order from start to finish,” she says.
 “I’ve also pulled out games like ‘Uncover the Ice,’ which is an activity that asks students to use geometry concepts to convert the arena from a basketball court to an ice rink, or ‘The Face-Off,’ a lesson that uses the puck drop to teach potential and kinetic energy, as enrichment activities.”

 What she loves most is how enthusiastic her students are about playing.
 “My students get so excited about completing the program, including challenging themselves to win the virtual Stanley Cup.
-They have so much fun with it, and at some points are so focused, they don’t even realize that they’re learning!”
+They have so much fun with it, they don’t even realize that they’re learning!”

 Future GoalsTM reinforces important concepts